WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Pastiche narrated by the Second Mrs. Watson
+Extra-Canonical Adventure of the Second Mrs. Watson

 Other Characters: Elderly Man; Muggearage; Actors; Stage Manager; Inspector Laurie; Hansom Driver; Constables; Constable Ningham; Reporters; Lead Actress; Mrs. Muggerage